 Spathiphyllum wallisii likes humidity, so you could place the plant on a tray of moist pebbles.
 Snip off any dead flowers or old, yellow leaves to keep it looking good and repot every spring.

-This plant is on the ASPSA's list of plants that are toxic to cats and dogs.
+This plant is on the ASPSA's list of plants that are toxic to cats and dogs so make sure to keep it away from their reach.

-Pictured here in a 170mm pot, this is the size of plant you will receive.
+Pictured here in a 170mm pot, it will be shipped potted